 Approved Installation Contractors:

-Garn Hardscapes, 2223 Pinch Highway, Charlotte, MI 48813, 517-543-1721, Cell: 517-231-8831; Terry Gordon.
+Anderson-Fischer & Associates Inc., 225 East Kipp Road, Mason, MI 48854, 517-676-5522

+Ephraim Stoneworks, 2613 Murray Rd.
+Dansville, MI 48819, 517-977-7704

 WARRANTY

 Contractor agrees that by acceptance of this work and in consideration thereof, and for each of the Subcontractors, binds them to the guarantees and warranties called for.
 Work to be free from defective workmanship for 2 years after the date of final acceptance.